Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Objectives Objectives

-Based on experiment 1 (Table \ref{tab:performance_metrics}), training a U-Net model on original large-size images is time-consuming and energy-intensive without yielding a corresponding increase in accuracy.
-Conversely, training a U-Net on smaller images is faster, more energy-efficient, and results in higher accuracy (Table \ref{tab:energy_time_metrics}).
-Leveraging these results, we developed a Hybrid segmentation model capable of making predictions on large-size images without requiring training on large-size images.
-This approach results in better outcomes with reduced time and energy consumption.
+We hypothesize that training UNet models on full-resolution images is computationally expensive and energy-intensive, without yielding proportional accuracy gains.
+Smaller images, by contrast, train faster, consume less energy, and often achieve higher accuracy.
+The comparison shown in the results section evaluates this hypothesis.
+Building on this insight, we propose a hybrid segmentation model that maintains high accuracy on large images without requiring training on them, significantly reducing both training time and energy consumption.

-\subsection{Addressing Generalizability:}
+\subsection{Addressing Generalizability}

-One of the significant challenges U-Net models face is the decline in accuracy when the raw data for prediction originates from a different domain, such as images captured by different fundus cameras\cite{yan_domain_2019}.
-The accuracy drops notably in such cases, although the model still manages to predict most lesion areas.
-In machine learning, domain adaptation can address this problem, but the model must be retrained on a new dataset from the new domain.
-However, the method proposed in this study is not dependent on the dataset.
-It performs clustering segmentation based on the image's colours and various visual aspects, making it less susceptible to the domain shift issues that purely machine learning-based models encounter.
+UNet and its variants often exhibit reduced performance when applied to images from different domains, such as fundus images captured with different camera systems \cite{yan_domain_2019}.
+While domain adaptation can mitigate this issue, it requires retraining on new data.
+In contrast, the method proposed in this study relies on clustering-based segmentation using color and structural cues, making it less sensitive to domain shifts and independent of large annotated datasets.